priyanshsingh/Telegram_ChatBot/README.md

    * Go to BotFather Channel in telegram, and create a new bot using (/newbot) command.
    * Enter the name of your bot and give a suitable username to it.
    * A token for your ChatBot will be generated.
 Copy the toke code to your clipboard.
+   * The link of your code will pop up in the same previous message.
    * Open DialogFlow website in any browser and click on Create Agent.
        * Go to the Export and Import tab.
        * Click on Import from ZIP and upload the ZIP file from this repository.